This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 07 4969 0773 | epower@nqbp.com.au

-North Queensland Bulk Ports Corporation (NQBP) has successfully completed maintenance dredging at the Port of Hay Point, including Half Tide Tug Harbour.
+North Queensland Bulk Ports Corporation (NQBP) will undertake maintenance dredging at the Port of Hay Point, including Half Tide Tug Harbour from this week.